 CU Scotland is a membership organisation which employs a localised management structure: keeping overheads low, harnessing local knowledge and positioning Children’s University at the very heart of the communities in which it operates.
-This structure ensures that the programme adapts to specific environments and local circumstances: it meets the needs of pupils living in Stornoway as effectively as those living in Paisley and, consequently, children/families forge a strong sense of attachment to their local centre.
+This structure ensures that the programme adapts to specific environments and local circumstances: it meets the needs of pupils living in Stornoway as effectively as those living in Paisley and, consequently, children/families forge a strong sense of attachment to Children's University in their local area.

 CU Scotland is responsible for the overall management/strategic direction of the Children’s University in Scotland; recruiting local partners, providing intensive support during the set-up phase and ongoing support thereafter.
 It is also responsible for co-ordinating national evaluation activities, delivering relevant staff and volunteer training, forging partnerships with national learning partners and liaising with government, the higher education sector and other key stakeholders.